-- You want your poster to be completely viewable on a standard size computer/laptop screen without the viewer needing to switch between screens, dramatically enlarge, or shrink the poster image.
+- Posters need to be read by attendees from a distance of 3 feet or more, so lettering on illustrations should be large and legible.
 You REALLY want the poster to be easy to see and read. - The title should be in very large type, 84 pt. or larger. - Do NOT use all capitals for titles and headings.
 It makes them hard to read. - Text on your poster should be at least 18point.
 Headings should be larger. - Use double or 1.5 spacing between lines of text. - Keep each section relatively short and to the point- no more than about 15 lines per section. - Framing the text by putting a box around it will also help readers to focus. - Choose a simple font such as Times, Helvetica or Prestige Elite and stick with it.
 Avoid cursive or unusual fonts. - Avoid overuse of outlining and shadowing, it can be distracting. - To make something stand out, use a larger font size, bold or underline, or use a different color instead of outlining or shadowing effects. - Don't have a dark color font for text on a dark color background (or vice versa) - Whenever possible, use graphs, charts, tables, figures, pictures or lists instead of text to get your points across.
 Remember to use images that are at least 300 dots per inch!